IanFinlayson/exploring-cs/chapter06.md

 The for loop looks a bit different from the while loop.
 Instead of the condition, we have the word `for` followed by a variable name.
 The variable name above is `letter`.
 Then we have the word `in`, followed by the sequence we are using.
-In this case, that\'s the string `name`.
+In this case, that's the string `name`.

 When you run a for loop, it makes the variable (`letter` in this case) equal to each thing in the sequence one-by-one.
 It then runs the loop body on it.
-So if we enter, let\'s say \"Amy\" as the name, then it will first set `letter` to \"A\".
-It will then run the loop body on \"A\".
+So if we enter, let's say "Amy" as the name, then it will first set `letter` to "A".
+It will then run the loop body on "A".
-Next it will run the loop body again, but with `letter` equal to \"m\".
+Next it will run the loop body again, but with `letter` equal to "m".
-Lastly it will run the loop body with `letter` as \"y\".
+Lastly it will run the loop body with `letter` as "y".
 Then it will stop.

 The result of running this program can be seen below: